am1444/vircards/README.md

 Flashcards are stored in a cardfile.
 A cardfile is a simple plaintext file used to store information about cards that you can create with a text editor.
 The following is an excerpt from an example cardfile:

 _La computadora portátil_

 _Laptop_

 _BOTHDIR_

 _Descargar_

 _To download_

 _FORDIR_

+The full example cardfile is in this repo as `cardfile.txt`.
 The format is as follows:

 TERM